Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-f05_-GJTYyg.md

 ### Transcript

-> any thoughts on an expensive mode i haven't thought about it i haven't thought about it maybe mark has our game director, don't know if you if you want an expensive mode in the game make sure to upload that in a q a site
+> any thoughts on an expensive mode I haven't thought about it I haven't thought about it maybe mark has our game director, don't know if you if you want an expensive mode in the game make sure to upload that in a q a site